BP Brand Lesson: When Brands Lie

 Will this kind of brand implosion serve as a warning for other corporations and their agencies?
-Will it encourage them not to play so loose with the truth, less willing to barrel down the well trodden path of exaggeration, selective truths or outright falsehood?
+Will it encourage them not to play so loose with the truth, be less willing to barrel down the well-trodden path of exaggeration, adopt selective truths or outright falsehood?

 It seems highly unlikely.

 It’s just too easy to lie.
 The attraction is too great.

 It’s just too easy to lie.
 The attraction is too great, the professional confidence in the gullibility of the consumer is too well-established, the benefits to the company of a “visionary and future-oriented” brand are too immediate and bankable to pass up for the sake of such unsexy things as brand integrity.

 Some might argue that this was a failed opportunity for BP to have shown itself able to get out in front of the situation and engage with media and the public, and by this kind of decisive action (a la Tylenol 1982) restore confidence to its brand.
 I think not.
 This is just a company being exposed from beneath its well-crafted brand skin.
 The truth is oozing to the surface.
 It’s actually kind of like a giant oil spill, and the cleanup will never be able to restore this brand to its original state of grace.